ilg-physics-ucsb/physics5l-remotelabs-manual/AtomicSpectraLabManual/AS5L.md

 The angular position of the telescope is read off of scales (I,J) situated on either side of the spectrometer.
 The scales measure degrees down to one arc minute with Vernier markings.

 Using a Vernier scale takes a bit of explanation and some practice.
 There are some good extended descriptions online (*e.g.* [in Wikipedia](https://en.wikipedia.org/wiki/Vernier_scale)), so here we’ll introduce it with a few examples specific to the scales you will be using.
-The scales on the spectroscope consist two sets of uniformly spaced lines that are arranged so that they slide past each other.
+The scales on the spectroscope consist of two sets of uniformly spaced lines that are arranged so that they slide past each other.
 The lower set's lines mark each half degree, while the upper one's (which are very slightly more closely spaced) have markings corresponding to 0-30 arc minutes.
 The two scales are used together.

 :::Figure:Figure
 ![vernierLeft](imgs/verniers.jpg)